yo3hjv/HaM5dsp/README.md

 - Works with virtually any receiver with mono line-level (or lower) output
 - Portable, battery-powered design (with recommended module)
 - Reusable hardware platform
 - Instant improvement in intelligibility and operator comfort
+- Very low latency (around 16 msec.), excellent for CW fast QSO exchange

 ---